Eden-test-org/KE-PE-Fargate/README.md

-# Deploy ME as Sidecar for NginX on ECS Cluster / Fargate<br>
+# Deploy ECS Cluster and ME as Sidecar for NginX on Fargatee<br>

 Get AWS Access Keys from<br>
 https://d-9067a32c00.awsapps.com/start#/<br>